-Since the launch of the University of Sydney’s global partnership with Microsoft in 2017, Professor David Reilly and his team have been building the capacity to pursue what could be the most difficult technological challenge of the 21st century: advancing the capabilities of computers to solve the problems of the future.
+Since the launch of the University of Sydney’s global partnership with Microsoft, Professor David Reilly and his team have been building the capacity to pursue what could be the most difficult technological challenge of the 21st century: advancing the capabilities of computers to solve the problems of the future.

 The partnership establishes ongoing investment in quantum computing capabilities, creating an unrivalled setting and foundation for quantum research in Australia.